mya-banwait/online-bookstore/README.md

 ## Project Architecture

-The project is made fully in Ruby.
+The project is made in Ruby and uses PG SQL.

 File Structure: